What is a private treaty sale?

 Can I negotiate the settlement period?

-Yes, the settlement period is negotiable.
-The standard period is typically 42 days (6 weeks) from exchange.
-Shorter settlements are possible when both parties are ready and financing is in place.
-Extended settlements may be arranged under special circumstances.
+Yes.
+The standard period is 42 days (6 weeks) from exchange, but shorter or longer settlements can be arranged when both parties agree.
 Understanding the seller's timing needs can help with negotiations.
-Ensure you have enough time for loan processing and moving arrangements.
-Be aware of consequences for delayed settlement.
-Buyvest can assist in negotiating the settlement period and ensure it aligns with your needs and circumstances.
+Offering flexibility on settlement timing can strengthen your offer in competitive situations.
+Ensure you have enough time for loan processing and moving arrangements, and be aware of penalties for delayed settlement.

-Can I withdraw my offer after it's been accepted?
+Can I withdraw my offer after it has been accepted?

-In New South Wales, you can withdraw your offer at any time before both you and the seller sign the contract.
-Until the contract is signed by both parties, you're not required to go ahead with the purchase.
-Once both parties sign the contract, you'll usually need to pay a 0.25 per cent holding deposit, and the 5-business-day cooling-off period begins.
-During this time, you can still withdraw, but you will forfeit the 0.25 per cent.
-After the cooling-off period ends—or if it's waived with a 66W certificate—you are legally committed to buy the property.
-Backing out after that may result in serious legal and financial consequences.
+You can withdraw at any time before both parties sign the contract.
+Once both parties sign and the holding deposit is paid, the 5-business-day cooling-off period begins.
+During cooling-off, you can withdraw but forfeit 0.25% of the purchase price.
+After cooling-off ends (or if waived with a 66W certificate), you are legally committed.
+Backing out after that point may result in serious legal and financial consequences including forfeiting your full deposit.

-What can go wrong at settlement and how can I prevent issues?
+What can go wrong at settlement and how can I prevent it?

 Buy your first home through private treaty with confidence.